 The most common valuation method found when analyzing IT services companies is the EV/EBITDA multiple.
 This is because IT services companies don’t require significant upfront investments and are expected to generate positive cash flows early on.

 Sometimes, the revenue multiple is used in a supporting role.
-For example, if a company doesn’t have a normalized profit level for some reason.
+For example, if a company hasn’t reached a normalized level of profit or is experiencing temporary earnings instability distorting the underlying profitability of the business.

-Below is a summary of valuation multiples paid in IT Services M&A deals between Jan 2015 to March 2024.
+Below is a summary of disclosed valuation multiples paid in IT Services M&A transactions between January 2015 to the 31 of July 2024.

 Average EV/EBITDA Multiples for IT Services Companies

-From the 331deals in our sample for which the EV/EBITDA multiple was used, the median EV/EBITDA amounted to 11.1x.
-This number has remained stable in the last 8.5 years, staying in the 10.0x – 12.5x range.
+From the 342 deals in our sample for which the EV/EBITDA multiple was available, the median EV/EBITDA amounted to 11.1x.
+This number has remained fairly stable in the last 9 years, fluctuating in the 10.0x – 12.5x range.

 Average EV/Revenue Multiples for IT Services Companies